liberation-data/drivine/README.md

 * Support multiple graph databases.
 Currently [AgensGraph](https://bitnine.net/agensgraph/) and [Neo4j](https://neo4j.com/neo4j-graph-database/).
-* Scale to hundreds and thousands of transactions per second, without compromising architectural integrity.
+* **Scale to hundreds and thousands of transactions per second, without compromising architectural integrity.**

+With regards to the second point, let's break that down into component facets.

-## Features
+## Features . . .

-* Declarative Transaction Management
-* CYPHER-backed repositories
-* Streaming without back-pressure.
-Cursor<T> implements Node's `AsyncIterable` to pull on demand and can also pose as a `Readable` stream.
+* Facilitates the use of well understood object-oriented and functional programming patterns.
+* Takes care of infrastructure concerns, so that you can focus on making the most of your data.
+* Removes boiler plate code, especially the tedious and error-prone kind.
+* Support streaming, without back-pressure.
+Large amounts of data can be managed in a timely and memory efficient manner.
-* Light-weight use-case specific object mapping.
-(More about this in the detailed docs).
+* Light-weight use-case specific object mapping - scaleable OGM.

 ## Quick Start